Pope Francis: God is “Not a Magician With a Magic Wand”

 But now new research suggests that both are wrong – that the icy weather is indeed evidence of change but that, counterintuitively, it reinforces the case for global warming rather than the reverse.

-Research at Tokyo University and Japan’s national Institute of Polar Research – published in the current issue […]
+Research at Tokyo University and Japan’s national Institute of Polar Research – published in the current […]

 Read the Full Article